tigergraph/ecosys/k8s/docs/03-deploy/tigergraph-on-openshift.md

   ```

 - Alternatively, create a TigerGraph cluster with a CR YAML manifest:

+> [!NOTE]
+> Please replace the TigerGraph docker image version (e.g., 3.9.3) with your desired version.

   ```bash
   cat <<EOF | kubectl apply -f -